primenumberhater666/BetterBlackjack/README.md

     - The exact deviations that the player uses can be found in the `./react-with-flask/api/strategies` directory.
     - All other players at the table will play perfect basic strategy.

-* Other Important Notes
+# Other Important Notes
-    - Anything under 10 million rounds can be incredibly inaccurate.
+    * Anything under 10 million rounds can be incredibly inaccurate.
 The recommendation is to simulate as many rounds as your hardware allows in order to maximize accuracy.
-    - The surrender gives the player an additional 0.08% edge when used correctly.
+    * The option to late surrender gives the player an additional 0.08% edge when used correctly.
 This change will inevitably improve the stats of a double deck game slightly, but note that you will likely never find a casino that offers a surrender double deck game.